Click any question to display the answer.

 I am interested in leasing an apartment, how do I get more information?

 For students who are interested in leasing, contact the Management Office at 213-738-5500 or email@example.com.

 A one year lease is required, with occupancy from August 2, 2014 to July 15, 2015.

 What happens after the first year?
 May I renew?

-Unit renewal will be allowed following the first year on a lottery basis.
+Unit renewal will be allowed following the first year.

 Who is included as a resident under my lease?

 You and any identified immediate family members are included.
 Adult family members who occupy the unit must also sign the lease.
 If you have a non-family member Southwestern roommate, he or she will have a separate lease.